jamieweb/jamieweb.github.io/index.md

 ## HackerOne:

-I currently have a HackerOne vulnerability disclosure program that is under private/controlled launch.
-If you would like to be invited, please send me your email address and I'll add you!
+I have a public HackerOne security vulnerability disclosure program for my website.
+If you would like to search for vulnerabilities or report one, please view the program here: [https://hackerone.com/jamieweb](https://hackerone.com/jamieweb)

-You can view a copy of the security policy [here](https://github.com/JamieOnUbuntu/config/blob/master/hackerone/policy.md), and the scope [here](https://github.com/JamieOnUbuntu/config/blob/master/hackerone/scope.md).
+Valid submissions will be thanked publicly on my HackerOne program page.

 **Please note that my HackerOne program does not provide bounties/rewards as JamieWeb is only a small personal project.**

+Thank you!

 ## IP Addresses: